-Rules To Better Windows Servers
+Rules to Better Windows Servers - 10 Rules

 We all know it’s important to keep our servers updated.
 Unfortunately though, by default, Windows will automatically download and install all new Windows Updates on your servers.
 This will mean the servers will occasionally restart to install updates when you don’t want them too.
 You will also get annoying popups trying to get you to restart the computer.